angeltamang123/Commodity/README.md

 2. Start the FastAPI/AI backend server:
     Before running fastapi server you need to complete setup for [AI, check the section below](#ai-features-setup).
+    And make sure you're in your python virtual environment where the packages are installed.

     ```bash
     cd fastapi_server